Skip to main content

 Do you offer weekend and evening appointments in Gainesville?

 Yes.
-We schedule behind the wheel appointments seven days a week, including Saturdays and Sundays, with evening availability.
-Gainesville is one of our busiest service areas, so instructor availability is strong here.
+We schedule behind-the-wheel appointments seven days a week, including evenings and weekends.
+Gainesville is one of our most active service areas, so we regularly build instructor schedules around Gainesville High School pickup and nearby neighborhoods.

 Can adults take driving lessons in Gainesville?

 Absolutely.
-Adults 18+ can take behind the wheel with just a Learner's Permit.
-No prior driver education is required for adults, though taking it lets you skip the 60-day waiting period.
-We pick up adult students at Gainesville High School just like teens.
-See our adult driving lessons guide.
+Adults 18+ can take behind the wheel in Gainesville with just a Learner's Permit.
+No prior driver education is required for adults, though taking driver education first lets you skip the 60-day waiting period.
+See our adult driving lessons guide for the adult path.

 What's the process for teens to get a license through your school?